-April 15, 2021, marks 15 years that New Jersey’s Smoke-free Air Law has been in effect.
-The law applies to almost all workplaces - including bars and restaurants - protecting workers in these establishments from the dangers of secondhand smoke from cigarettes and cigars as well as an aerosol from e-cigarettes.
+The New Jersey Smoke-Free Air Act went into effect 15 years ago – back when Netflix was still mailing out DVDs and more than a year before they began streaming online and before Apple released the first iPhone.
+This law protects people in almost all workplaces - including bars and restaurants - from the dangers of secondhand smoke from cigarettes and cigars as well as aerosol from e-cigarettes.
 Workers and patrons across our state are protected, with one glaring exception: casinos.

 hero_image_alt_text===Tobacco-Free Workplace sign

 If you have trouble remembering what it was like to work in a smoke-filled environment back before you could binge-watch your favorite show or carry an iPhone in your pocket, join our efforts to protect the more than 20,000 employees in New Jersey’s gaming industry.
 Complete the form on the right to get involved and speak up for those who have been denied this basic protection that most others of us in the Garden State enjoy.
 Casino employees shouldn’t have to choose between providing a paycheck for their families and protecting their physical health.

 The scientific evidence is clear: there is no safe level of exposure to secondhand smoke.
 Secondhand smoke causes serious diseases and premature death among nonsmokers.
 That’s why ALL workplaces and public places, including restaurants, bars, AND casinos should be smoke-free.
 Everyone should have the right to breathe clean air at work.